The Essential Kitchen Renovation Guide

-We’re a family-run business who opened our first showroom in 2010.
-Our team of designers, cabinet makers and tradespeople - headed by managing director Mark Tonkin - have decades of experience in the industry between them.
+We’re a family-run business who have been renovating kitchens in Melbourne and beyond since our first showroom opened in 2010.
+Our team of designers, cabinet makers and tradespeople – headed by managing director Mark Tonkin – have decades of experience in the industry between them.
 Many have worked together for more than 12 years.

 We’re open seven days a week from 10am to 4pm.
 You can also book after-hours appointments.
 As for public holidays, we’re open for some, but always check our website or Facebook page for details.

 Yes, we’ve installed kitchens in all parts of Melbourne and as far afield as Gisborne through to Sorrento.

 Yes - Rosemount Kitchens is a Registered Building Practitioner (Licence No: DB-L-43379).
 We’re also a proud member of the two main industry associations:

 We can’t comment directly on other providers, but we can tell you that with Rosemount Kitchens you will get a new kitchen that’s customised precisely to your needs and requirements.
 If you’re in the market for a $5,000 kitchen (and they do exist) we’re not the best fit for you.
 Our focus on quality and customisation means we’ll rarely quote below $20,000, but you get a kitchen that is just right for you, and will be in as good condition in Year 10 and Day 1.

 We are also passionate about providing customer service that is second to none.
 We’re a family-run business and we treat your kitchen as if it’s our own.

 Our designers are among the most experienced in the business, and know how to maximise a space for both form and function.
 When comparing quotes, it’s important to remember that one designer might recommend more drawers to meet a client’s requirements, while another won’t because they know they can then provide a cheaper quote.
 Always compare apples with apples.